EssCee/SC-s-New-Vegas-Rebalance/data/NVSE/plugins/Stewie Tweaks Readme.txt

 Alert nearby NPCs when mines explode.

 bTerminalGreyReadNotes,
-Greys notes after reading them in the terminal (not retroactive).
+Grays notes after reading them in the terminal (not retroactive).

 bSortEquipableAmmo
 Sorts usable ammo to the top of the PipBoy inventory.